The Wall Street Crash of 1929

 There was also overproduction of goods in manufacturing and agricultural industries.
-Because factories produced more than there was demand for these goods, there was an oversupply, which led to lower prices.
+Because factories produced more goods than there was demand for, there was an oversupply, which led to lower prices.
 Many companies suffered losses due to this, which led to their share prices plummeting.

 In the background of all of this was the government’s laissez-faire economic philosophy by Republican presidents.
 According to the laissez-faire economic philosophy, the government should not interfere in the market, because the market can correct itself and government regulation will only restrain economic growth.

 Under the Republican administrations of Warren Harding, Calvin Coolidge, and Herbert Hoover, there was very little regulation of financial institutions and corporations.
 Combined with low taxes and decreased federal spending, these policies led to a severe wealth gap in American society.
 The government was not well-equipped to prevent and react to the crash.
 It wasn’t until after the Great Depression had begun that President Hoover attempted to intervene in the market, which was ultimately too late.